2023 Solar Incentives Guide for Woodbury, MN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum claim amount.

-To better understand exactly how much the ITC could save you, get in touch with your local Woodbury solar panel installer.
+To know exactly how much the ITC could save you, speak with your local Woodbury solar panel installation expert.

 State & Local Solar Incentives